WWE Elimination Chamber: History

 In March 2021, the American version of the WWE Network became a premium channel under NBCUniversal's streaming service, Peacock.
 As a result, the 2021 Elimination Chamber was the final PPV and livestreaming event to air on the American version of the WWE Network before the launch of Peacock's WWE Network channel.
 After a brief transitional period, the standalone version of the WWE Network in the U.S. shut down on April 4, with future events only available via Peacock's WWE Network channel and traditional PPV.
 This did not affect other countries at the time, which had maintained the separate WWE Network service distributed by WWE (a couple of other countries have since had the Network merged under a different streaming service, such as Binge in Australia in 2023).

 In early 2018, WWE began a 10-year strategic multiplatform partnership with the General Sports Authority in support of Saudi Vision 2030, Saudi Arabia's social and economic reform program.
 The seventh event under this partnership was announced as the 2022 Elimination Chamber, scheduled for Saturday, February 19, 2022, at the Jeddah Super Dome in Jeddah.
 It was in turn the first Elimination Chamber event to take place in Saudi Arabia, the first to take place outside of the United States, the first to be held on a Saturday, and the first Elimination Chamber to air on Peacock.
 It was also WWE's first previously established annual event to take place in the country.

 The 2023 Elimination Chamber was scheduled to take place on Saturday, February 18, 2023, at the Bell Centre in Montreal, Quebec, Canada.
 This marked the first Elimination Chamber event to be held in Canada, and the second to be held outside of the United States, after the previous year's event.
 This also marked the first major WWE event to be held in Montreal since Breaking Point in 2009.
-WWE would continue its run of holding Elimination Chamber outside of the United States, with the 2024 event, held on February 24 at the Optus Stadium in Perth, Western Australia, Australia, marking WWE's first event to be held in Australia since Super Show-Down in October 2018.
+WWE would continue its run of holding Elimination Chamber outside of the United States, with the 2024 event, held on February 24 at the Perth Stadium in Perth, Australia, marking WWE's first event to be held in Australia since Super Show-Down in October 2018.
 The 2025 event returned to Canada but in Toronto, Ontario, and was the first Elimination Chamber to livestream on Netflix in most international markets following the WWE Network's merger under the service in January 2025 in those areas.